-The DPG, PfF and PfS literature repeatedly stressed that physics is universal, compelling, human and enjoyable.
-Exploring physical phenomena and discovering patterns in the natural world simply does not require an initially shared spoken and written language, or culture, or religious background etc. Sense-making, language and culture will themselves emerge naturally from observing, marveling at, pondering over and trying to make sense of the natural wonders in our shared human experience.
-A classic science fiction trope has long pointed out that we could communicate with fictional non-human alien cultures by using science, mathematics, nature and technology as a shared Rosetta Stone-like reference guide.
-Given physics' very deep ties to attractive natural phenomena together with shared human curiosity, physics seems perhaps the very most appropriate discipline for developing educational joy with refugee children who will become future members of society.
-In a very practical way, all human beings are naturally physicists, including refugee children.
+The DPG, PfF, and PfS literature repeatedly stressed that physics is universal, compelling, human, and enjoyable (Fig. 13).
+Exploring physical phenomena and discovering patterns in the natural world simply does not require an initially shared spoken or written language, or culture, or religious background, etc. Most refugee children are proven flexible, adaptable survivors, and some are spectacularly observant.18 While classic Western science is not culture-free, sense-making is a universal human activity-we can still collaboratively investigate, observe, marvel at, and try to interpret the natural wonders in our shared human experience.
+Given physics' deep ties to attractive natural phenomena together with shared human curiosity, appreciation for beauty, and the need to find patterns, physics seems a very appropriate discipline for developing and sharing the joy of understanding with children who will become members of their new society.
+In a very practical way, all human beings are naturally physicists, particularly including refugee children.